-So, is school worth it or should you skip it?
-I can’t answer this question for you but I can give you a realistic view of both paths and maybe help decide which one will be better for you.
+So, is going to school worth it or should you skip it?
+I can’t answer this question for you, but I can give you a realistic view of both paths and maybe help decide which one will be better for you.

 I will start by saying that you can be successful whether you go to school or not.
-I’ve seen top engineers that have never read a book or had any formal training and I’ve seen very knowledgeable and technical engineers work their way up from student to respected engineer and even to studio owner.
-There’s no clear path to success in this field, it’s a rocky, bumpy road that the majority of the time will lead to nowhere.
+I’ve seen top engineers that have never read a book or had any formal training, and I’ve seen very knowledgeable and technical engineers work their way up from student to respected engineer and even to studio owner.
+There’s no clear path to success in this field.
+It’s a rocky, bumpy road that the majority of the time will lead to nowhere.
 That’s the hard truth.
 The majority of the people that set out to be audio engineers will never become audio engineers.
-If it was easy, everyone would do it.
+If it were easy, everyone would do it.

 Going to audio school puts you in an environment with other audio engineers, producers, musicians and a type of atmosphere you won’t experience anywhere else.
 Attending school puts you in a position to make friends with people who are also trying to do what you want to do and this can turn into something bigger.
-This is something that nothing else can replace and is definitely the biggest negative of skipping school.
-I’ve mentioned networking as things they don’t teach you in audio school but it’s only because networking skills can’t be taught in a traditional sense.
-Social skills can be worked on, but some of us are innately better than others.
+This is something that nothing else can replace and without a doubt the most significant negative of skipping school.
+I’ve mentioned networking as things they don’t teach you in audio school, but it’s really because networking skills are difficult if not impossible to teach in a traditional sense.
+You can work on your social skills, but some of us are innately better than others.
 Teachers can tell you to network and that networking is important but establishing relationships with people and making friends is different.
 If you’re well liked you’re just more likely to be successful, people want to help you if they like you.
-I think my words were misconstrued last time in thinking that i’m saying you should use people, you shouldn’t.
-I’m saying go make friends and work with your peers– you never know what these relationships can turn into.
-Like it or not, careers are made on who you know and there is no better environment to meet people than in school.
+I think my words were misconstrued last time in thinking that I’m saying you should use people, you shouldn’t.
+I’m saying make friends and work with your peers– you never know what these relationships develop into.
+Like it or not, careers are made on who you know, and there is no better environment to meet people than in school.

 With that said, I think the majority of my real knowledge was gained outside of the classroom.
 Nothing can replace experience and learning from real masters of the craft who already have their 10,000 hours.
 Schools are big and only have so many studios for you to use.
 We were only offered so many practical hours and even if we did have assigned studio time for a project, it’s hard to progress when you’re working with a group of your peers and not with someone more experienced.

 Now I’m sure a lot of you are saying, well how is that possible?
-Dying industry?
+Is it a dying industry?
 When I say dying industry I mean the structure there is no longer cushy gigs with full time benefits at a studio recording music.
-There are jobs, it’s just not going to be as stable and as easy as landing a single job.
-You’ll have to find work in multiple different places, doing multiple different things.
+There are jobs.
+It’s just not going to be as stable and easy as landing a single job.
+You’ll have to find work in multiple different places, doing various different things.
 The only way an audio engineer, or musician or any creative can survive is by doing a lot of different things.
 You have to spread yourself out in as many ways as possible.
-Teach lessons, work corporate gigs, weddings, broadcast, start business, write for a website, etc there are a lot of different ways to make money from audio.
+Teach lessons, work corporate gigs, weddings, broadcast, start a business, write for a website, etc there are a lot of different ways to make money from audio.